 she froze the bitch out.

-Marie Antoinette allowed her entourage to indulge in mammoth bitch sessions about Jeanne and developed a fun habit of throwing lavish parties…where she just accidentally always forgetting to invite the Kings Mistress.
+Marie Antoinette and her entourage indulged in long bitch sessions about Jeanne and developed a fun habit of throwing lavish parties…where Marie just accidentally always forgot to invite the Kings Mistress.

 Not only that but Marie Antoinette refused to acknowledge Jeanne in public.

-Now this was a HUGE deal.
-It broke all kinds of court etiquette and appeared to send a message that Marie Antoinette was questioning the Kings decision making.
+Now this wasn’t like the parties and snide comments.
+This was a HUGE deal.
+For Marie to not acknowledge the Kings mistress broke all kinds of court etiquette and appeared to send a message that she was questioning the Kings decision making.

-It’s the historic equivalent of you striding across the office, punching your bosses PA in the face and calling them a bitch.
+It’s the historic equivalent of you striding across the office, punching your bosses PA in the face, flipping their desk and calling them a bitch.

-Jeanne both orchestrated the removal of one of Marie Antoinette favourite courtiers and love nothing more than openly chatting about Marie Antoinettes bedroom issues her hubby.
+Jeanne orchestrated the removal of one of Marie Antoinette favourite courtiers.
+She also loved nothing more than openly and loudly talking about Marie Antoinettes bedroom issues with her new husband.

-So on New Years Day 1772, Marie Antoinette ended the feud in style.
+So on New Years Day 1772, Marie Antoinette ended the fight in style.

-She cooly walked over to Jeanne in one of Versailles packer corridors, stared her down and said
+She cooly walked over to Jeanne in one of Versailles packer corridors.
+Waiting until she had everyone’s attention, Marie stared Jeanne down and said

 “There are a lot of people today at Versailles”